SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 For installer type, SQream recommends selecting **runfile (local)**.
 The available selections shows only the supported platforms.

-Disabling the udev Rule

-The ``udev`` rule must be disabled.

 **To disable the ``udev`` rule:**

 1. Copy the file to the **/etc/udev/rules.d** directory.
 2. Comment out, remove, or change the hot-pluggable memory rule located in file copied to the **/etc/udev/rules.d** directory.
 This prevents it from affecting the Power9 Nvidia systems.
 3. Do one of the following:

-   1. Run the following on RHEL version 7.5 or earlier:
+   * Run the following on RHEL version 7.5 or earlier:

       .. code-block:: console

          $ sudo cp /lib/udev/rules.d/40-redhat.rules /etc/udev/rules.d
          $ sudo sed -i '/SUBSYSTEM=="memory", ACTION=="add"/d' /etc/udev/rules.d/40-redhat.rules

-   2. Run the following on RHEL version 7.6 or later:
+   * Run the following on RHEL version 7.6 or later:

       .. code-block:: console